lewisojile/ruby-gem-sample/README.md

 ## Locate dependencies
 - You can find all dependencies and their associated .gemspec manifest files in the directories below
 - Dependencies : ./vendor/bundle/ruby/{version of ruby}/gems
-- Dependency .gemspec manifest files : ./vendor/bundle/ruby/{version of ruby}/specifications
+- Manifests (.gemspec) : ./vendor/bundle/ruby/{version of ruby}/specifications

 ## Installation